supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. Back to lab virtual machine.
+1. Login to WIN1 virtual machine with the password as provided in the environment tab.

 1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com) and log in with the **Tenant Email** credentials if you are not currently in the portal.